Demos is Britain’s leading cross-party think-tank.

 Demos is an independent, educational charity.
 In keeping with our mission, all our work is available to download for free under an open access licence and all our funders are listed in our yearly accounts.

-In 2013, our twentieth anniversary year, our core research is focused on four programmes:
+In 2014, our core research is focused on five programmes:

 Britain’s economic model is stuttering.
 The financial crisis revealed a series of underlying weaknesses, from an over-reliance on low-paid, low-skilled jobs to an underinvestment in productive enterprise.
 In 2013 Demos will be exploring how companies can do ‘good business’, aiming for solutions that lead to the decentralisation of power – to employees, consumers and communities – rather than simply tilting the balance from companies to regulators.